 Are you going to Spain soon and want to know what are the best things to do in Madrid?
 We can help!

-The city is particularly famous for its art museums.
-People are coming from all over the world to visit them!
 You will find in Madrid some of the finest Renaissance masterpieces and iconic pieces from the 20th century.

 If you’ve been to Barcelona already, don’t compare it!
 Madrid and Barcelona are completely different cities.
 They are both amazing but it would be difficult to tell which one is better, as we all like them for different reasons.